PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter13/Tutorial/README.md

 Remember to use `d3.autoType` in the parser to automatically convert the fields that contain numbers into JavaScript numbers (see _Chapter 5_), since the default is to load them as strings.

-The `prepare()` function adds two properties to the global `chart` object: a set of keys to retrieve country-related data, and the ranked data to be displayed .
+The `prepare()` function adds two properties to the global `chart` object: a set of keys to retrieve country-related data, and the ranked data to be displayed.
 The keys, stored in `chart.keys`, are obtained from country names using a `Set` (or `d3.union`) to guarantee that they are unique:

 ```js
 function prepare(rawData) {